adrhill/julia-ml-course/website/environments.md

 To create a new environment, enter Pkg-mode in the Julia REPL by typing `]`, then type `activate` followed by the name of the environment you want to create.

-Let's create an new environment called `MyDeepLearningEnv` that includes *MLDatasets.jl* and *Flux.jl*:
+Let's create a new environment called `MyDeepLearningEnv` that includes *MLDatasets.jl* and *Flux.jl*:

 ```julia-repl
 (@v1.10) pkg> activate MyDeepLearningEnv            # create environment